denyslipin/CodeWars/README.md

 # CodeWars

-My solutions for codewars tasks in PYTHON
+My solutions for codewars tasks in Python